awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet.md

 Each Spot Fleet request can include a global maximum price, or use the default \(the On\-Demand price\)\.
 Spot Fleet uses this as the default maximum price for each of its launch specifications\.

 You can optionally specify a maximum price in one or more launch specifications\.
 This price is specific to the launch specification\.
 If a launch specification includes a specific price, the Spot Fleet uses this maximum price, overriding the global maximum price\.
 Any other launch specifications that do not include a specific maximum price still use the global maximum price\.

+## Control Spending<a name="spot-fleet-control-spending"></a>

+Spot Fleet stops launching instances when it has either reached the target capacity or the maximum amount you’re willing to pay\.
+To control the amount you pay per hour for your fleet, you can specify the `SpotMaxTotalPrice` for Spot Instances and the `OnDemandMaxTotalPrice` for On\-Demand Instances\.
+When the maximum total price is reached, Spot Fleet stops launching instances even if it hasn’t met the target capacity\.

+The following examples show two different scenarios\.
+In the first, Spot Fleet stops launching instances when it has met the target capacity\.
+In the second, Spot Fleet stops launching instances when it has reached the maximum amount you’re willing to pay\.

+**Example: Stop launching instances when target capacity is reached**

+Given a request for `m4.large` On\-Demand Instances, where:
++ On\-Demand Price: $0\.10 per hour
++ `OnDemandTargetCapacity`: 10
++ `OnDemandMaxTotalPrice`: $1\.50

+Spot Fleet launches 10 On\-Demand Instances because the total of $1\.00 \(10 instances x $0\.10\) does not exceed the `OnDemandMaxTotalPrice` of $1\.50\.

+**Example: Stop launching instances when maximum total price is reached**

+Given a request for `m4.large` On\-Demand Instances, where:
++ On\-Demand Price: $0\.10 per hour
++ `OnDemandTargetCapacity`: 10
++ `OnDemandMaxTotalPrice`: $0\.80

+If Spot Fleet launches the On\-Demand target capacity \(10 On\-Demand Instances\), the total cost per hour would be $1\.00\.
+This is more than the amount \($0\.80\) specified for `OnDemandMaxTotalPrice`\.
+To prevent spending more than you're willing to pay, Spot Fleet launches only 8 On\-Demand Instances \(below the On\-Demand target capacity\) because launching more would exceed the `OnDemandMaxTotalPrice`\.

 ## Spot Fleet Instance Weighting<a name="spot-instance-weighting"></a>